 Along with Ms. Gold, her staff in Continuing Education lends support to the program.
 Carolyn Defreitas is the Registration Coordinator and Joan Karins is the financial manager.

 Drs.
-Amanda Hagood (Director of the Program for Experienced Learners and Adjunct in American Studies) and Daniel Spoth (Assistant Professor of Literature) will serve as lead scholars for this workshop.
+Amanda Hagood (Assistant Dean of Faculty of Academic Special Programs) and Daniel Spoth (Assistant Professor of Literature) will serve as lead scholars for this workshop.
 Both specialize in the field of environmental humanities, an area germane to the program’s theme.

 Accommodations will be based on the Eckerd College Campus, St. Petersburg, FL